What is a liquid lens camera? The technology explained

-(Pocket-lint) - Xiaomi announced a first when launching its Mi Mix Fold foldable phone at the end of March - it'll debut liquid lens camera tech in a smartphone.
+Xiaomi announced a first when it launched its Mi Mix Fold foldable phone in spring 2021 - it was the first to use liquid lens camera tech in a smartphone.

-This beats Huawei to the punch, which has also previously been tipped to be including liquid lens technology in one of its future devices.
+It is also tipped to be considering it for a future device too.

 But, what is liquid lens camera tech and what benefits can it have to phone photography?